vboyce/Maze/docs/usage_basic.md

 3. Install A-maze generation following [these instructions](install.md).
 If you are using a model other than gulordava, you may need to install additional packages (run `./set_up.py -h` to see available models, and `./set_up.py --desired_model` to set-up the model).

 4. Run the materials.
 To run the materials, run `./distract.py input_file.txt output_file.txt`.
 Optionally append `-p parameter_file.txt` to specify a file with parameters and `--format ibex` to output in ibex format.
-See more on [parameters](#parameters).
+See more on [parameters](parameters.md).

 5. Format your materials, and put them in the experimental setup.
 If you're running your experiment using Ibex, you can copy the maze output into the items list of a ibex experiment file.
 Add whatever other experimental parts you need (consent statement, instructions, comprehension questions, demographics, etc), and check that the experiment runs as desired.
 See [Ibex-with-Maze](ibex.md) for more on using Ibex for Maze experiments.

 6. Collect data.

 7. Analyse results.
+See [a sample R script](experiments.md#analysing-results) for turning Ibex results files into rectangular data tables.

 # Formatting materials